jhvanderschee/hugocodex/content/en/posts/resize-all-images.md

 ## 3. Create a compression rule

 Now we can start.
-Let us assume that our front matter looks like this:
+Let us assume that your front matter looks like this:

 ```
 ---